LiuyinYang1101/Sea-Wave/README.md

 ## Acknowledgments

-We would like to acknowledge the following papers and implementations, which have significantly influenced our research and contributed to the development of EEGWaveNet:
+We would like to acknowledge the following papers and implementations, which have significantly influenced our research and contributed to the development of Sea-Wave:

 - FloWaveNet: https://github.com/ksw0306/FloWaveNet/blob/master/modules.py
 - DiffWave: https://github.com/philsyn/DiffWave-Vocoder